Understanding the German Business Visa Framework

 - Submitted comprehensive business documentation including client testimonials and ongoing project contracts

-- Provided personal and business bank statements showing healthy, consistent activity
+- Provided personal and business bank statements showing healthy, consistent activity over the preceding six months

 Case Study 2: The Frequent Business Traveler